MoscaDotTo/Winapp2/CONTRIBUTING.md

 Launch Winapp2ool and input 1 to open [WinappDebug](https://github.com/MoscaDotTo/Winapp2/blob/master/winapp2ool/modules/winappdebug/README.md).
 Point it at the file from the table above.
 A single source file or generated output works directly; you do not need a built winapp2.ini.
 Make any corrections necessary (or allow WinappDebug to make them if possible) such that your entries do not cause any errors.
 WinappDebug is a static analysis tool that catches and repairs a wide variety of style and syntax issues in winapp2.ini.
 See the WinappDebug README (linked above) for usage guidance.

-If you can, run the full build:
+#### Running the full build

+CI runs this on every PR, but you can run it locally too

 1. Clone the repo.
-The build script is designed to run from the `Assembler/` directory and expects to find and place each flavor of winapp2.ini via relative paths.
-The build script will fail without the proper directory structure.
+The build script runs from the `Assembler/` directory and finds and places each flavor of winapp2.ini via relative paths; it will fail without the surrounding directory structure.
 2. Make your changes to the source files.
-3. Place `winapp2ool.exe` 1.7+ in `Assembler/` or in your PATH variable.
-4. Run `& '.\build winapp2.ps1'` from PowerShell in the `Assembler/` directory.
-If you get an execution policy error, run `Set-ExecutionPolicy -Scope Process RemoteSigned`
+3. Run `& '.\build winapp2.ps1'` from PowerShell in `Assembler/`.
+If you get an execution policy error, run `Set-ExecutionPolicy -Scope Process RemoteSigned`.
+A clone already contains the `winapp2ool.exe` the script needs.
-5. Open the generated `winapp2.ini` (each flavor is placed in its home location as part of the build script) and check that your entry is there and looks the way you expected.
-If something is wrong, go back and re-edit it until it is correct.
+4. Open the built `winapp2.ini` (each flavor is written to its home location) and check that your entry is there and looks the way you expected.
-6. If you can go one step further: drop the built `winapp2.ini` into a cleaning tool and run its preview first (**Analyze** in CCleaner) to confirm your entry targets what you expected and nothing else.
+5. Optionally, drop the built `winapp2.ini` into a cleaning tool and scan with it to confirm your entry targets what you expected and nothing else.
 Then run the clean and verify that what should survive did.

-7. Before committing, revert or ignore the regenerated files the build produced: the flavor winapp2.ini files and the artifacts under `Assembler/Entries/`.
-See [What to include in your PR](#what-to-include-in-your-pr).
+The build rewrites all 29 artifacts under `Assembler/Entries/` and all seven published output files in your working copy.
+Rather than cleaning that up afterwards, [stage your source files by name](#what-to-include-in-your-pr) and ignore the rest.

-Maintainers and CI can additionally run `& '.\build winapp2.ps1' -Verify` from `Assembler/`, which regenerates every artifact into a scratch folder and byte-compares it against the committed `Assembler/Entries/` files, failing on any mismatch.
+`& '.\build winapp2.ps1' -Verify` is the maintainer-side variant: it builds nothing, regenerating every artifact into a scratch folder and byte-comparing against the committed `Assembler/Entries/` files instead, and failing on any mismatch.
+CI runs it automatically on every push to catch artifacts that have drifted from their sources (e.g. bad generator output).

+---

+## What happens after you open a PR

+Two automated checks run against your pull request.
+Neither needs anything from you beyond the PR itself, and a maintainer always reviews your change.

+### The generated artifact guard

+Runs on every PR.
+It checks one thing: that you edited sources rather than build output.
+It runs in a few seconds

+It fails if your PR changes a generated file without changing the source that produces it.
+When it fails, it marks the offending files directly in the **Files changed** tab, each with a message naming the source file to edit instead:

+> `Assembler/Entries/A.ini` generated by EntryBuilder; edit `Assembler/EntryBuilder/A.ini` instead

+To fix it, move your edit into the named source file and `git restore` the generated one.
+You never need to run winapp2ool or regenerate anything to make this check pass.

+### The PR build

+If your PR touches anything under `Assembler/`, a bot builds winapp2.ini twice: once from `master` alone, then again with your change merged in, and posts a single comment that it updates on each push.
+It tells you one of:

+- **The PR builds cleanly**, followed by the changelog your change produces.
+Read it as a description of what your change does to the published file, and check it matches what you intended.
+- **The build failed**, with the output showing where.
+Usually a syntax error in an edited source file.
+- **The PR no longer merges cleanly** with `master`, which you fix by updating your branch.

+PRs that only touch `Winapp3/` get no build comment. `Winapp3.ini` is not assembled by the build, so there is nothing to build.
+That is expected, not a problem with your PR.

+### After merge

+You don't need to do anything else.
+A scheduled workflow rebuilds winapp2.ini and every flavor from the updated sources, commits the results, and publishes a tagged release with each flavor and its changelog attached.
+Typically, this is within a day of your merge.